ActivitySpaceLab/wellbeing-mapper-app/docs/LOCATION_DATA_DECRYPTION.md

 ## Overview

-The Wellbeing Mapper app encrypts all location data using a hybrid RSA+AES encryption system before uploading to Qualtrics.
+The Wellbeing Mapper app encrypts all location data using a hybrid RSA+AES encryption system before uploading through a secure proxy server to Qualtrics.
 This ensures participant privacy during data transmission and storage.
 As a researcher, you need to decrypt this data using your private key to analyze the location information.

 ## What You'll Need